 On the day of the equinox, the center of the sun would set about 12 hours after rising – given a level horizon, as at sea, and no atmospheric refraction.

-Bottom line: There’s slightly more day than night on the day of an equinox.
-That’s because sun is a disk, not a point of light, and because Earth’s atmosphere refracts (bends) sunlight.
-These factors add up to provide an additional 8 or so minutes of daylight on the day of the equinox at mid-temperate latitudes.
+So your days and nights are not exactly equal on the equinox (although they are nearly so).
+There’s slightly more day than night on the day of an equinox. the combination of the disk-like sun and atmospheric refraction provide an additional 8 or so minutes of daylight on the day of the equinox at mid-temperate latitudes.